 Northern Italy, home to Venice and Milan is a world away from our typical mountain lifestyle.
 And yet being only a few hours away from our base in the Alps, inquisitiveness finally got the better of us.
 Milan, less than 3 hours door to door was our destination.
 Milan with kids?
 The capital of fashion?
 Think again, surely?
 Especially Milan with my kids, who are not particularly city savvy.
 Well, we had a ball!
 There is loads to do in Milan with kids!

 Actually Milan is surprisingly rather family friendly with kids travelling free on public transport and a great park right in the city centre.
-Throw in an amazing stay in the beautiful Airbnb apartment we found in central Milan in an ancient quadrangle with resident tortoise, AND vast amounts of gelato, our girls just didn’t want to leave!
+There are some amazing stays in Milan.
+We stayed in a beautiful Airbnb apartment we found in central Milan in an ancient quadrangle with resident tortoise, AND vast amounts of gelato, our girls just didn’t want to leave!
+If you want to really get into the Italian vibe before leaving, check out the best movies about Italy here.

 Here are our 5 reasons to go to Milan with kids